Laurel, Maryland: Pre-20th century

 rail line from Baltimore to Washington, the Patuxent Manufacturing Company was chartered by Horace Capon, Edward Snowden, Theodore Jenkins, W.C.
 Shaw, A.E.
 Hall, and O.C.
 Tiffany and the mill expanded greatly with the addition of the Avondale Mill building in 1844.
 Mill president Horace Capron with his partners built housing for close to 300 workers, and a bigger cotton mill.
 Cotton duck from the mill was shipped down what would become Laurel's Main Street, then by rail to Baltimore.
 A substantial dam was built in 1850.
 As a mill town, Laurel was somewhat unusual in Prince George's County and was surrounded by agricultural endeavors.

-The community was originally known as "Laurel Factory", named for its laurel trees, when Edward Snowden became the first postmaster in 1837 and was a true company town, with a school and shops, and many of the mill workers' homes owned until the 1860s by the company.
-During the 1840s, three historic churches in the community—the Methodist est. 1842, St. Mary of the Mills (Roman Catholic) est. 1845, and St. Philip's (Episcopal) est. 1839—established what are still vigorous congregations.
+The community was originally known as "Laurel Factory", named for its laurel trees, when Edward Snowden became the first postmaster in 1837.
+It was a true company town, with a school and shops, and many of the mill workers' homes owned until the 1860s by the company.

+During the 1840s, three historic churches in the community—the Methodist est. 1842, St. Mary of the Mills (Roman Catholic) est. 1845, and St. Philip's (Episcopal) est. 1839 —established what are still vigorous congregations.

 During the Civil War, Laurel Factory, like much of Maryland, was a divided community, but with many Southern sympathizers.
 Union soldiers patrolled the railroad, and for a time there was also a Union hospital.

 During the latter half of the 19th century, while it still operated its factories, manufacturing played a less important role in the community.
 Laurel evolved into an early suburban town.
 Many of its residents commuted by rail to jobs in Washington or Baltimore.

-The town was incorporated in 1870 and reincorporated in 1890 to coincide with a new electric power plant and paved streets and boarded sidewalks.
+The town was incorporated in 1870 and reincorporated in 1890, to coincide with a new electric power plant and paved streets and boarded sidewalks.
 By this time, the town had grown to a population of 2,080, and the city banned livestock from the streets.